agile-lab-dev/wasp/whitelabel/README.md

 Inside the *checkpointDir* (default: `/checkpoint` on HDFS) are automatically stored:

-- the offsets / commits related to the Kafka queue positions already managed by the Spark StructuredStreaming ETL: this should not be a critical point, also changing the transform's behavior.
+- **offsets** / **commits** related to the Kafka queue positions already managed by the Spark StructuredStreaming ETL (e.g. `flatMapGroups`)

+  Consequently, a Strategy based only on these sub-folders (i.e. Strategy's transform containing only stateless transformations of the Spark StructuredStreaming ETL) should not be really critical, also changing the transform's behavior.

-- the user-defined per-group states related to stateful transformations of the Spark StructuredStreaming ETL (e.g. `flatMapGroupsWithState`).
+- **user-defined per-group states** related to stateful transformations of the Spark StructuredStreaming ETL (e.g. `flatMapGroupsWithState`)

+  Consequently, a Strategy based also on this sub-folder (i.e. Strategy's transform containing stateless transformations of the Spark StructuredStreaming ETL) is obviously critical.

 **"Best-practise"**